Before you jump into designing a new site, you’ve got to understand how the current website functions and how you can improve it with a new design.

 Now that you understand how to plan out a website redesign, you can start thinking about the meat and potatoes of the site: the content.

 Keeping all your website’s data and analytics during a website redesign is important.
-If you have website analytics on your existing website, you’re going to want to carry this over to the new site so you can monitor performance chances.
-We’ll discuss this in the Analytics phase of the redesign project.
+If you have website analytics on your existing website, you’re going to want to keep this.

 At this point, everything should be complete.
-You’ve structured the site, migrated the content, designed and developed the site.
 What’s left?
 Launching it!

 Once the site launches, it’s time to start monitoring changes in metrics.
 This is the only way to know whether or not the redesign is helping you accomplish your business goals.